uvarc/rc-website/content/userinfo/rcgenai-userguide.md

 Use environment variables to safely store your key (e.g., `export  UVARC_GenAI_API ="your-key-here"`).
 Make sure to never commit keys to code repositories, and regenerate keys in   UVA RC GenAI browser if compromised.

-Where to run your code from:  not VPN, must be on standard security zone (SSZ) HPC node
+**Please note that to run your code you need to be on a HPC compute node.**

 ## Code examples